jaclu/tmux-keybtest/README.md

 - Skipped to avoid collision
   - `C-i` is the same as `Tab`
   - `C-m` is the same as `Enter`
-  - `C-x` is not tested, it is tmux prefix
   - `C-[` is the same as `Escape`

 ### Control Shift C-S-